okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2023/index.md

 This feature includes an improved creation workflow for event hooks and a new **Filters** tab that you can use to create event filters with direct Expression Language statements or with a simple UI format.

 Using event hook filters significantly reduces the amount of event hook requests and the need for custom code on your respective services.
-See [Which events are eligible](/docs/concepts/event-hooks/#which-events-are-eligible) and [Event hook filtering](/docs/guides/event-hook-filtering/main/). <!--OKTA-592286--> <!--FF: EVENT_HOOK_FILTERING-->
+See [Which events are eligible](/docs/concepts/event-hooks/#which-events-are-eligible) and <!--[Event hook filtering](/docs/guides/event-hook-filtering/main/).--> <!--OKTA-592286--> <!--FF: EVENT_HOOK_FILTERING-->

 #### Identity store property for the Applications API